barchart/marketdata-api-js/docs/content/quick_start.md

 ### Node.js

 The SDK includes a simple Node.js script which will establish a connection and subscribe to a single symbol.

+First, make sure required dependencies are installed:

+    > npm install

-You can execute it as follows:
+Then, execute the example script, as follows:

     > node ./example/node/example.js {host} {username} {password} {comma-delimited symbol list}